NordicSemiconductor/asset-tracker-cloud-docs/v1.5.x/_sources/docs/aws/GettingStarted/AWSCredentials.rst.txt

    It is recommended to install these resources in a blank AWS account to clearly separate them from your other projects.
    After you have registered your personal account, sign up for `AWS Organizations <https://aws.amazon.com/organizations/>`_ and create a sub-account for the Asset Tracker Cloud Example.
    You can have many sub-accounts, without extra costs.

+   `Here is a video guide on how to set up a blank sub account. <https://www.youtube.com/watch?v=OEhcUsYNVuk>`_

 To setup a new AWS account and provide credentials, complete the following steps: